gustavoaragon/hack-pack/README.md

 ### Hackathon Starting Guide

-When participating in the organization of the [DSB Blockchain Hackathon](http://blockstrap.com/en/blog/dbs-blockchain-hack-de-brief/) in Singapore we made several observatons and contributions that others may find useful when organizing their own blockchain-based hackathons.
+When participating in the organization of the [DBS Bank Blockchain Hack](http://blockstrap.com/en/blog/dbs-blockchain-hack-de-brief/) in Singapore we made several observatons and contributions that others may find useful when organizing their own blockchain-based hackathons.

 This repo is an intended starting point for any blockchain developer who is about to embark on their own hack.
 It features a getting started guide, dcoumentation from Blockstrap.com, and 5 open source example applications that can be ripped and modified.

-Please not that this Hack-Pack is a work in progress and will continue to be updated in the near future as Blockstrap powers more hackathons around the globe.
+Please not that this Hack-Pack is a work in progress and will continue to be updated in the future as Blockstrap powers more hackathons around the globe.

 Our three focus points for creating this hack-pack have been the following categories...